mmgen/mmgen-wallet/README.md

 offline: **your seed and private keys never come into contact with a network-connected device.**

-MMGen is designed for reliability by having the reference Bitcoin or altcoin daemon, rather than less-tested third-party software, do all the “heavy lifting” of tracking and signing transactions.
-It’s also designed with privacy in mind: unlike some other online/offline wallets, MMGen is a completely self-contained system that makes **no connections to the Internet** apart from the coin network
-itself: no information about which addresses you’re tracking is ever leaked to the outside world.
+MMGen Wallet is designed for reliability by having the reference Bitcoin or altcoin daemon, rather than less-tested third-party software, do all the “heavy lifting” of tracking and signing transactions.
+It’s also designed with privacy in mind: unlike some other online/offline wallets, MMGen Wallet is a completely self-contained system that makes **no connections to the Internet** apart from the coin network itself: no information about which addresses you’re tracking is ever leaked to the outside world.

-Like all deterministic wallets, MMGen can generate a virtually unlimited number of address/key pairs from a single seed.
+Like all deterministic wallets, MMGen Wallet can generate a virtually unlimited number of address/key pairs from a single seed.
 Your wallet never changes, so you need back it up only once.

 At the heart of the MMGen system is the seed, the “master key” providing access to all your crypto assets.
 The seed can be stored in many different formats: